jodelamo/webpack-lab/README.md

 npm start
 ```

-This will launch a browser window.
-Build results will be located in the
+This will build the project and launch a browser window.
+Build results will be
-`/build` directory.
+located in the `/build` directory.

 ## Results